Intrinsic Bias Metrics Do Not Correlate with Application Bias: Bias Metrics

-\paragraph{Extrinsic bias metrics} measure bias in applications, via some variant of performance disparity between groups.
+Extrinsic bias metrics measure bias in applications, via some variant of performance disparity, or \textit{performance gap} between groups.
 For instance, a speech recognition system is unfair if it has higher error rates for African-American dialects \cite{Tatman2017GenderAD}, meaning that systems perform less well for those speakers.
-A hiring classification system is unfair if it has more false negatives for women than for men\footnote{Article at: \url{https://tinyurl.com/y6c6clzu}}, meaning that more qualified women are accidentally rejected than are qualified men.
-There are two commonly used metrics to quantify this possible performance disparity: Predictive Parity \cite{Hutchinson201950YO}, which measures the difference in precision for a privileged and non-privileged group, and Equality of Odds \cite{Hardt2016EqualityOO}, which measures the difference in recall between those groups (see Appendix \ref{app:bias_metrics} for formal definitions).
+A hiring classification system is unfair if it has more false negatives for women than for men, meaning that more qualified women are accidentally rejected than are qualified men.\footnote{ \url{https://tinyurl.com/y6c6clzu}} There are two commonly used metrics to quantify this possible performance disparity: Predictive Parity \cite{Hutchinson201950YO}, which measures the difference in \emph{precision} for a privileged and non-privileged group, and Equality of Opportunity \cite{Hardt2016EqualityOO}, which measures the difference in \emph{recall} between those groups (see Appendix \ref{app:bias_metrics} for formal definitions).

-As the above examples illustrate, the metric that best identifies bias in a system varies based on the task.
+The metric that best identifies bias in a system varies based on the task.
 For different applications, false negatives may be more harmful, for others false positives may be.
-For instance, for our first task of coreference for stereotypical vs. anti-stereotypical referents, a false negative is more problematic to fairness than a false positive.
-An error where a model fails to identify an anti-stereotypical coreference chain (women as CEOs) is more harmful to the underprivileged class than a false positive.
-For our second task, hate speech detection, it is unclear which is more harmful.
-An increase in false positives for one group can systematically censor certain content, as has been found in the greater false positives of hate speech detection for African-American Vernacular English (AAVE) \cite{Sap2019TheRO, Davidson2019RacialBI}, whereas systematic false negatives can allow abuse of minority populations that are targets of hate speech but were not well represented in original training data collection, or are for other reasons harder to detect for a given model.
-We examine both performance gaps in precision and in recall for broad coverage.
+For our first task of coreference (Figure \ref{fig:extrinsic_bias}), false negatives --- where the system fails to identify anti-stereotypical coreference chains (e.g. women as farmers or as CEOs) --- are more harmful to the underprivileged class than false positives.
+For our second task, hate speech detection (Figure \ref{fig:extrinsic_hsd}), both can be harmful, for different reasons.
+False positives for one group can systematically censor certain content, as has been found for hate speech detection applied to African-American Vernacular English (AAVE) \cite{Sap2019TheRO, Davidson2019RacialBI}.
+False negatives permit abuse of minority populations that are targets of hate speech.
+We examine performance gaps in both precision and in recall for broad coverage.